RenderKit/embree/doc/src/compilation.md

   Execute "ocloc compile --help" for more details of possible devices to pass.
 Embree is only supported on Xe HPG/HPC and newer devices.

-  Per default this option is set to "none" to enable JIT compilation.
+  Per default, this option is set to "none" to enable JIT compilation.
 We recommend using JIT compilation as this enables the use of specialization constants to reduce code complexity.